Catherine Rhatigan comes from Co. Sligo, Ireland and plays Celtic harp and piano.

 A flavour of the depth and traditionalism of Paddy’s music can be seen on various clips on u-tube.

 Paul Dooley is a metal strung harp player from Co.
 Clare who makes his own harps and is also a great fiddle player.
 He spent ten years researching the ancient mysteries of early harp manuscripts and has recorded several albums.
 The sound of both metal and non-metal strings together, as played in Tale of the Gael, is a striking combination of sound.
 Paul is also a great fiddle player, and has an amazing amount of knowledge about both the ancient harp repertoire and traditional music which he readily shares with us, and at his workshops.
-He is currently studying for a Master’s Degree at University of Limerick, Ireland. www.pauldooley.com
+He was recently awarded a Ph.D. from the University of Limerick, Ireland for his study of medieval harp tuning. www.pauldooley.com

 Joe Mc Hugh won the prestigious All Ireland piping competition when he was twenty years old, and since then has developed a range of playing styles that stretches from dance music to contemporary rock.